Social Media Basics: What Are Content Pillars?

-Another smart move for defining your content categories is to organize how you address your audience.
+Another great way to define your content categories is to organise how you address your audience.

-Ask yourself: are you shouting out specific personas or treating your followers as one-size-fits-all?
+Ask yourself: are you targeting specific personas or treating your followers as one-size-fits-all?

 ...and boast the unisex #LifesBetterinBoardShorts tag for their followers in action.

-This is a small but significant touch to ensure that you’re regularly interacting with the various audience members propping up your content pillars.
+This is a small but significant way to ensure that you’re regularly interacting with the various audience members propping up your core content pillars.